mizael-anthony/mizael-anthony/README.md

 ### 🧑‍💻 About Me

-> I help companies **build and grow SaaS products** by designing **production-ready systems** that solve real business problems.
+> I build **SaaS products, internal tools, APIs, and automation systems** for entrepreneurs, startups, and companies.
 >
-> With **4+ years** of experience, I combine product thinking and engineering to deliver scalable, maintainable applications using **Ruby on Rails** from architecture to deployment.
+> Specialized in **Ruby on Rails, React, and n8n**, I combine product thinking with clean engineering to create reliable, scalable, and business-focused solutions.
 >
-> I focus on **performance, reliability, and clean system design**, ensuring every product supports real usage, growth, and long-term evolution.
-Leveraging **AI and automation**, I accelerate development while maintaining high standards of quality and delivery.
+> Currently focused on **SaaS platforms, business workflows, internal tools, and AI-assisted web applications**.

 ---